Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description 'The events in the calendar.
 Navigation property.
-Read-only.' is vague and does not clearly state that this tool retrieves a single specific calendar event by its ID.
-It fails to differentiate from other event-related tools.
+Read-only.' is vague and does not clearly state that this tool retrieves a single specific calendar event.
+It reads more like a metadata note than a functional description.
+The purpose is partially inferable from the name but the description fails to articulate it.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.